 - Permanent Council (CPF)

 - The permanent specialist ministerial conferences: Conference of Education Ministers (CONFEMEN) and Conference of Ministers for Youth and Sport (CONFEJES)

-- Academic Agency of La Francophonie (AUF): the universities of western Switzerland, the EPFL Lausanne, the University of Applied Sciences and Arts Western Switzerland and other educational institutes are members of the AUF.
+The universities of western Switzerland, the EPFL Lausanne, the University of Applied Sciences and Arts Western Switzerland and other educational institutes are members of the AUF.
 The State Secretariat for Education and Research has made financial contributions to the AUF.
 Switzerland has a seat on the agency's board.

 Switzerland was a co-founder (in 1984) of this French-language TV channel which broadcasts to more than 200 countries.

-- The International Association of Francophone Mayors (AIMF): AIMF is a network of local authorities which implements projects within the framework of a shared system of values.
+AIMF is a network of local authorities which implements projects within the framework of a shared system of values.

-- The Senghor University of Alexandria: Switzerland has a seat on the board of this Francophonie direct operator based in Alexandria (Egypt) that trains African development experts.
+Switzerland has a seat on the board of this Francophonie direct operator based in Alexandria (Egypt) that trains African development experts.